-Given the limited temporal coverage of the data, we present the result for a relatively low threshold value, a quantile threshold equivalent to a 5-year discharge magnitude and a 5-year storm surge magnitude (i.e., u= v=0.8) .
-(2016)(Dunne and Leopold, 1978)(Ward et al., 2013)We also select the Gaussian copula to model the dependence structure, but assess the sensitivity of this choice on the compound flood hazard, using Madagascar as a case study.
+Given the limited temporal coverage of the data, we present the result for a quantile threshold equivalent to a 5-year discharge magnitude and a 5-year storm surge magnitude (i.e., u= v=0.8) .
+While this represents a relatively low threshold value, we note that such conditions can be sufficient to cause flooding in areas with no or low flood protection standards (see Scussolini et al. (2016) for a global overview).
+Overbank flooding from unprotected rivers can already happen for discharge return periods higher than 1.5 years (Dunne and Leopold, 1978) and result in damaging floods when impacting human livelihoods (Ward et al., 2013).
+We also select the Gaussian copula to model the dependence structure, but assess the sensitivity of this choice on the compound flood hazard, using Madagascar as a case study.

 3 Results and Discussion